 Click to see a map of where each state forest is located.

 The state forest properties are managed using the ecosystem management approach to ensure biological diversity and sustainable use.
 They are working forests and educational demonstration areas exist in each.

 Recent additions to the state forestry property have been provided by the Kentucky Heritage Land Conservation Fund.
 Revenue from the fund comes from a percentage of the state's portion of the unmined minerals tax, environmental penalties and state nature license plate sales.
 The division continues to seek new properties to add to the state forest program.

 State forests are open to the public for hiking, wildlife viewing, hunting, fishing (if available) and other activities.
-Horseback riding is allowable on all state forests with the exception of Knobs, Marrowbone and Rolleigh Peterson.
+Horseback riding is allowable on all state forests with the exception of Big Rivers, Knobs, Marrowbone and Rolleigh Peterson.
 Off-road vehicle use, including ATVs, is prohibited on all state forest land.

 Please visit each state forest's Web page for additional information.